roikonen/scalablemodeling/README.md

 ## High Level Overview

 There are **three opportunities** and **three challenges** in scalability and understanding them takes you far already.
-Combining the opportunities & challenges with an **upfront modeling technique** provides a solid foundations for modeling scalable systems.
+Combining the opportunities & challenges with an **upfront and iterative modeling technique** provides a solid foundations for modeling reliable and scalable systems.

 ### Three Opportunities